Getting Started

 Outputs

-Files you produce live in outputs/, organized by type:
+Files your project creates live in outputs/, organized by type:

 outputs/